smartdevicelink/sdl_evolution/proposals/nnnn-app-services.md

 #### Weather
-A weather service is defined as a service that is can provide weather data.
+A weather service is defined as a service that can provide weather data.

 ```xml